Black-hole hair from vector dark matter accretion: Astrophysical implications

 The quantity of interest here is $r_c$, which is roughly the radius of the cloud if effects of surrounding matter are neglected.
 We interpret it as the distance from the \bh{} at which the \bh{'s} gravitational potential rivals that of the surrounding matter, i.e., the radius of the \bh{'s} sphere of influence.
 Thus, we match the cloud density to that of the surrounding dark matter at $r=r_c$.

 Realistically, the dark matter velocity dispersion can take on a range of values, but in a typical galactic halo it is of order 100 km/s $\sim 10^{-3}c$ \cite{Hoeft:2003ea}.
 This corresponds to a \bh{} sphere of influence of $r_c \sim 10^6 \rS$, so this is the $r_c$ value we use in this work.\footnote{In Ref. \cite{Hui:2022sri}, it is argued in the analogous scalar-field model that the \bh{} sphere of influence for the $\ell=1$ mode should be modeled by considering a surrounding dark matter vortex rather than using the virial theorem argument.
 This yields an $\ell=1$ estimate of $r_c \sim 10^3 \rS$, which significantly reduces the predicted density amplification and accretion rate.
-This complexity is neglected here, but, if desired, one can scale the $\ell=1$ values reported by the appropriate factors.
+This complexity is neglected here, but, if desired, one can scale by appropriate factors the values reported here for modes with nonzero angular momentum.
 It should also be emphasized that this would not affect the monopole mode, so the broad astrophysical implications would be unaffected.
 For a study of these vortices in dark photon systems, see Ref. \cite{East:2022rsi}.}